— Dave Share Your Story Flag as offensive"Hungry fella?"

 Get a Free Pass to the Parks

-Did you know…that from Monday, April 22 – Friday, April 26, the national parks waive all entrance fees?
+Did you know…that on April 19 and 20, the national parks waive all entrance fees?
 So, whether it is your first trip, or the latest of many memorable park experiences, there couldn’t be a better time to get out and explore!

 Together, we are owners, protectors and lovers of this land.
 Whether you are visiting, volunteering or interested in sharing your experience with the world, below you will find all the resources you need to make your National Park Week trip a memorable one.

 Did you know…that with 401 parks coast-to-coast, every American is less than 100 miles from a national park experience?
 National Park Week is the perfect opportunity to explore and enjoy these amazing places — so check the calendar of events, lace up your boots, pack your bag and set out on a national park adventure uniquely your own!